Skip to main content

 • Debrief trail outing and address any gear concerns/malfunctions/etc.

-• Problem solving exercise/instructor stories on mistakes/solutions etc.
+• Problem solving exercise on mistakes & solutions

 18:00